What NiceJob is

 You want the whole Google review loop in one place

-New reviews sync into one dashboard with an AI-drafted reply ready to edit, review protection flags likely policy violations for you to report through Google's own tool, and an opt-in thank-you email closes the loop with customers who reviewed.
+New reviews sync into one dashboard where an AI reply suggestion is one click away, review protection flags likely policy violations for you to report through Google's own tool, and an opt-in thank-you email closes the loop with customers who reviewed.

 Where we stand on review gating